The Clean Dog:

 Using the cotton swab-on-a-stick, twirl it in one direction only, on the way into the ear canal as well as on the way out.
 If you pull off the dirty cotton and twist fresh cotton onto the stick, do so with that same directional motion, or it may come off in the ear.

 (Click image on right to enlarge) With the dog lying on his side, use the heel of your hand to keep his head down while pulling up on the pinna with the thumb and first two fingers.
 In this manner, you can partly straighten out the sharp bend of the canal so you can get the swab all the way in.
-Despite warnings in the popular dog press and elsewhere about touching the eardrum, I have done this for well over thirty years with no problem.
+Despite warnings in the popular dog press and elsewhere about touching the eardrum.
 With a gentle touch, you can feel the swab bottom-out, and with a firm hand and soft voice you can keep the dog still while you clean the entire outer ear canal.

 Grooming Kills Fleas, Boosts Thyroid & Immune System